10 Day for Anchorage

 Day 1 Anchorage / Cooper Landing

-Today you arrive Anchorage and pickup your 31 foot motorhome.
+Today you arrive in Anchorage and pickup your 31-foot motorhome.
 Your motorhome is complete with linens, utensils, TV, DVR and all the equipment necessary for your vacation.

 Departing Anchorage you travel south on the Seward Highway, along scenic Turnagain Arm, famous for having the second highest tidal range in the world.
 Pass the ski resort area of Mt Alyeska, Portage Glacier exit, and through the Chugach National Forest to Tern Lake Junction.
 There you take the Sterling Highway west to the town of Cooper Landing.

 Day 2 Cooper Landing /Homer

 Your drive today is to Homer along the Sterling Highway.
 Pass through Soldotna, Clam Gulch, Ninilchik and Anchor Point.
 On a clear day look to the west for a magnificent view of the Aleutian Mountain Range across Cook Inlet.

 Your site for the next two nights is located on the Homer Spit.
 This park has you camp right on the water’s edge.

 Today is a free day in Homer, known as the “Halibut Fishing Capital of the World”.
 Experience the wonder and beauty of the Kenai Mountains, the Alaska Range, and Kachemak Bay.
 View the four and a half miles of the Homer Spit, and enjoy the boardwalk shops there.
 You may want to try your luck at halibut fishing, take a cruise across Kachemak Bay on the Danny J or just enjoy this picturesque town.

 Day 4 Homer/Seward